top of page

 Students learn skills

-Based on the ancient Indian Education Model, Mahatma Gandhi advocated for "Nai Talim", whereby all academics would be linked to practical crafts, to promote entrepreneurship and self-sufficiency.
+Inspired by traditional Indian pedagogy, Mahatma Gandhi advocated for "Nai Talim", whereby all academics would be linked to practical crafts, to promote entrepreneurship and self-sufficiency.

 Students engage 1-2 hours daily in a wide range of introductory vocational training courses, including Teaching & Tutoring, Carpentry, Recycling, First-aid & Animal Care, Office Assistant, Gardening, Tailoring, Electrician, and Machine Operator.
 Thus, students are guided towards a rewarding, skilled career.